yuanlizhanshi/NGS_Workflow/README.md

 -----
 ## Whole Genome Bisulfite Sequencing workflow
-This is a Whole genome bisulfite sequencing workflow (from fastq.gz to bed and other downsteam formats)\
+This is a Whole genome bisulfite sequencing workflow (from fastq.gz to bed and other downsteam formats).\
 There are **two** types of workflow: map by bwa or by bismark, you can choose one of the workflow.